NekoAndroid/mini_notepad/README.md

 Tiny, no fuss CLI notepad written in C

 ## What is this?
-It's a lightweight app designed to run on very, very constrainted environments, using just above 66KiB of RAM, and to not be as distractive as possible
+It's a lightweight notepad app designed to run on very, very constrainted environments, using just above 66KiB of RAM, and about 18KiB of storage space (about 20KB afaik) and to be as difficult to distract as possible

 ## Commands:
 All commands follow the same pattern: </[COMMAND]>, with [COMMAND]